seniorivn/awesome-newtag/README.md

-# revelation.lua
+# newtag.lua

-Provides Mac OSX like 'Expose' view of all clients.
+Provides Mac OSX like 'Expose' view of all clients, to choose clients for new tag with check for other tags for this combination of tags.

-This is a fork from [revelation](https://github.com/bioe007/awesome-revelation) It is modified from the original revelation.lua for incorperating with awesome 3.5 or later.
+This is a fork from [revelation](https://github.com/guotsuan/awesome-revelation) It is incorperating with awesome 3.5 or later.
 It also have some features.
+## Changes from the revelation
+Works like revelation, but in Expose mode(it creates only on mouse.scree by default):
+* press hintkey to choose the window
+* press "Enter" to create tag if it doesn't exist and choosed clients more then 1
+* press "Esc" to cancel

 ## Changes since 2014-02-19
 * Now the revlation is able to handle the special clients(float, fullscreen or maximized etc.)
 * When you select an minimized client, the revelation will un-minimized it and then focuse on it.